 Don’t risk drug addiction down the road.
 Talk to your kids and let them know the dangers.

-How To Tell If Your Child Is Using Drugs
+How To Tell If Your Child Is Already Using Drugs

 If you feel like something is amiss, trust your gut and try to talk to your child about it.
 If talking goes nowhere or if you are even more concerned after your talk, you may want to check this list of physical and behavioral signs of alcohol or drug abuse.
 You may also want to check the latest drug slang just so you can listen for it.
 But most importantly, trust your gut.
 If something feels wrong, something probably is wrong.